gajakannan/public-showcase/multillm-tot/README.md

 # 🧠 multiagent-convo

 Simulate structured, multi-round conversations between AI personas using OpenAI-compatible models.
-Designed for running debates, ideation sessions, or roundtable discussions where each persona can contribute independently based on schema-defined traits.
+Designed for running debates, ideation sessions, or goal-driven discussions where each persona can contribute independently based on schema-defined traits.

 ---